 One of the things people do after car accidents is contacting their insurance companies.
 The insurance claim filed with your insurance company can lead to your expenses being covered by the policy.
 The knowledgeable Virginia car accident lawyers at Rutter Mills have provided an important video to help you navigate the messy finances resulting from an auto accident.

 After you have received appropriate medical attention for your injuries, you should contact your insurance company.
-It is important for filing a claim if you think that the accident and resulting damage occurred due to negligence on part of the other party.
+It is important to file a claim if you think that the accident and resulting damage occurred due to negligence on the other party.

 There can be a lot of unforeseen expenses that may arise in the wake of a vehicular accident.
 Aside from the medical bills and damage to your property, there might arise a need to rent a car for your transportation needs.